Discoverse FAQ

 A: It is a caveat.
 Just like the Abramsverse, Discovery and SNW introduce elements that clash with the established canon, and in many cases are even deliberately designed to be anti-canon.
 The spore drive, the omnipotent time travel suit as well as Michael Burnham don't exist in classic Star Trek, and the order to keep them under wraps in "Such Sweet Sorrow II" is more like a lame excuse for true continuity.

 On the visual side, the totally new Klingons are the prime example.
 No matter how hard we may try to make sense of them, Discovery is a separate universe as far as the Klingons are concerned.
-Until they were revised in SNW, we were apparently expected to ignore that Klingons ever looked different than in DIS.
+Until they were revised in SNW, we were apparently expected to forget that Klingons ever looked different than in DIS.
 All members of the race of all eras in all other Trek series were either consistent, or could be explained with the retcon from ENT: "Divergence".
 DIS defied the canon Klingons and exclusively showed a "proprietary" race.
 The producers of the Discoverse series told us they respected canon, but this did not apply at all to visual canon facts.
-Discovery was (and to some extent still is) a "visual reboot", although in a visual medium this term makes about as much sense as "a little bit pregnant".
-SNW performs better in this regard, but inherits design decisions other than the Klingons and its whole continuity from Discovery.
+Discovery was a "visual reboot", although in a visual medium this term makes about as much sense as "a little bit pregnant".
+SNW performs a bit better in this regard, but inherits design decisions other than the Klingons and its whole continuity from Discovery.

 Q: Something like "visual canon" never existed.
 Only facts are canon, aesthetics are not!